Health Tech Research

 - —Students can log food and receive automatic sodium estimates.

-- —Physical activity tracking supports step goals and weekly charts.
+- —Physical activity tracking supports step goals, weekly charts, and GPS route recording.

 - —MiniMax-powered AI coach provides personalised guidance within backend rate limits.